 In this guide, we will walk through the steps required to begin lending and automatically earning interest on dYdX, from setting up a wallet to making your first deposit.
 This guide will also provide some general tips for new users with little to no experience interacting with the blockchain.

-If you already have your wallet connected to dYdX and are looking at a more in depth guide to borrowing, check out Part 2.
+If you already have your wallet connected to dYdX and are looking to borrow funds, take a look at our in depth guide to borrowing.

 Lending on dYdX.
 What does that even mean?
 Why do it?

 Lending on dYdX can be a relatively low risk and passive way of earning interest on your crypto assets.
 By depositing crypto into your dYdX account, you will earn interest every second without having to perform any maintenance or worry about who you are lending to.

 The interest you earn is paid by other users who are borrowing the same asset.
 As a platform, dYdX ensures that any borrowers always have enough collateral to be able to pay back their borrowed amount.
 If borrowers ever fall below a certain collateralization threshold, their collateral is automatically sold until they fully cover whatever amount they borrowed.

 While lending on dYdX, you have the freedom to withdraw your funds at any time.
 There is no lock up period, so as a lender you can deposit and withdraw funds whenever you please.

 dYdX is a decentralized application, so all your holdings are managed and stored on the blockchain using smart contracts; there is no intermediary or third party involved.
 Anyone can use dYdX without having to register an account or trust a centralized party with possession of their assets.